hMRI-group/hMRI-toolbox-docs/docs/information.md

 ## Scientific Publications and Posters

-For a reference on the scientific background, methods and concepts please use this paper ([Tabelow2019](docs/references.md#tabelow2019); also available as a pre-print paper) and cite it when publishing results compiled with the hMRI Toolbox.
+For a reference on the scientific background, methods and concepts, please use this paper ([Tabelow2019](docs/references.md#tabelow2019); also available as a pre-print paper) and cite it when publishing results compiled with the hMRI Toolbox.
 A conference poster is also available here.